 Walking straight past Don Quixote, the street goes directly to a huge entertainment complex, with a multiplex cinema and the Hotel Gracery Shinjuku above it.
 When you look up, you'll see Godzilla, one of Kabukicho's newest residents.
 You can see Godzilla from some of the hotel's rooms.

 The very lowbrow alleys of Golden Gai and Omoide Yokocho—full of tiny, atmospheric bars and restaurants—are not officially part of Kabukicho, but they are close enough.
-Both of these cozy alleys are packed densely with the kind of ambiance that makes for an unforgettable night out.
+Both of these cozy alleys are packed densely with the kind of ambience that makes for an unforgettable night out.

 Ignore the hawkers.
 They're harmless, but the places they work for generally charge more money than what they supply is worth.
 If you follow any of them into their bar, restaurant or club, be prepared to get an oversized bill.